Finland's Presidency of the Council of the EU and the Ministry of Economic Affairs and Employment

 - to protect the security of citizens comprehensively

-During Finnish Presidency, the Ministry of Economic Affairs and Employment is responsible for leading the work of the following Council configurations:
+During Finnish Presidency, the Ministry of Economic Affairs and Employment was responsible for leading the work of the following Council configurations:

-- The Employment, Social Policy, Health and Consumer Affairs Council (EPSCO) is chaired by Minister of Employment Timo Harakka and Minister of Social Affairs and Health Aino-Kaisa Pekonen.
-Finland’s key themes in the field of employment, social policy and health policy are: the wellbeing economy, gender equality, a non-discriminatory labour market, and investing in continuous lifelong learning in the ongoing transformation of work.
+- The Employment, Social Policy, Health and Consumer Affairs Council (EPSCO) was chaired by Minister of Employment Timo Harakka and Minister of Social Affairs and Health Aino-Kaisa Pekonen.
+Finland’s key themes in the field of employment, social policy and health policy were: the wellbeing economy, gender equality, a non-discriminatory labour market, and investing in continuous lifelong learning in the ongoing transformation of work.

-- The Energy Council (TTE, Energy) is chaired by Minister of Economic Affairs Katri Kulmuni.
+- The Energy Council (TTE, Energy) was chaired by Minister of Economic Affairs Katri Kulmuni.
 The key priority for Finland’s Presidency in energy policy is to implement relevant legal acts and strengthen the EU’s position as a global leader in climate action.
 During the current presidency, the EU member states will finalise their National Energy and Climate Plans (NECPs) to ensure the implementation of the targets set for 2030, in collaboration with the European Commission.
 The matter was already addressed at the Council meeting in September, and it will be taken up again in December.
-The EU is also expected to prepare, by the end of the year, a long-term strategy to achieve decarbonisation in the EU by 2050.
-Other items on the Energy Council agenda include new, innovative energy technologies that promote carbon neutrality, and the European Tyre Labelling Regulation, set to improve energy efficiency and promote environmentally friendly vehicles.
+Other items on the Energy Council agenda included new, innovative energy technologies that promote carbon neutrality, and the European Tyre Labelling Regulation, set to improve energy efficiency and promote environmentally friendly vehicles.

 Backgrounders on the EU2019FI website